Tribal Libraries web banner

 Once services begin, applicants must confirm to USAC and report status by submitting an FCC Form 486.
 After FCC Form 486 has been processed by USAC, either the applicant or their service provider can begin the process of invoicing USAC for reimbursement of the discounted costs of the approved services and equipment.

-All forms are submitted through the E-Rate Productivity Center (EPC), which is the account and application management portal for the E-Rate program.
-E-Rate program participants use this tool to manage program processes, receive notifications, and contact customer service.
+All forms are submitted through the EPC, which is the account and application management portal for the E-Rate program.
+E-Rate program participants use this system to manage program processes, receive notifications, and contact customer service.

 Timeline